Ian-Kiprotich/15-Days-of-Learning/README.md

 This are TVET Documents
-Copy of the Time Table , Master of Science in IT
+Copy of the Time Table , Master of Science in IT and Trainers ICT